What Are Fun Ways to Teach Reading? | 11 Creative Ideas

 parents finding fun ways to teach reading to her child

 If you’d like to try this exercise, start by grabbing six or so pieces of paper.
-Write a number (1 – 6) at the bottom of each piece of paper.
+Write a number (1 – 6) at the bottom of each.
 Then grab a (short) book your child loves and is familiar with.

 This activity may take some getting used to, but once your child gets the hang of it, they can try the method with a new book they’ve enjoyed.

 Next, work together to create your own version of the book with your child.
-Suggest that they draw the cover and a part of each scene (with your help if needed, of course!).
-As you discuss what happened in the book with your child, write down their narration on the remaining pages.
+Suggest that they draw the cover and then on each remaining page, a part of each scene (with your help if needed, of course!).
+As you discuss what happened in the book with your child, write down their narration.

 This book will be extra special to them.
 They already loved it before, and now they will have a version of their own!

-This is a fun way to teach reading, as it lets kids get creative and artistic while developing their sense of reading comprehension.
+This is a fun way to teach reading because it lets kids get creative and artistic while developing their sense of reading comprehension.
 Visualizing the parts of a story on paper can help remind them what they just read and allow them to engage more deeply with the story.

 You can also encourage your child to use this tactic as they grow older.
 If they ever need to recall the events of a story, they’ll have learned from you to visualize important moments and assemble them in the right order, “recreating” the book in their head.